Impact of Virtual Exchange Programs Topic of D.C. Panel

-A Washington, D.C. forum on the positive impacts virtual exchange programs can have on communities and young people worldwide will include a panel discussion featuring Amy Gillett, vice president of WDI’s Education initiative.
+A Washington, D.C. forum on the positive impacts virtual exchange programs can have on communities and young people worldwide included a panel discussion featuring Amy Gillett, vice president of WDI’s Education initiative.

-The forum, “Inspiriting Civic Engagement through Virtual Exchange,” is sponsored by the Stevens Initiative and hosted by the Aspen Institute.
-It will be held May 17-18.
-Gillett’s hour-long panel will begin at 10:30 a.m. on May 18.
-You can watch the panel and all the forum proceedings via livestream.
+The forum, “Inspiriting Civic Engagement through Virtual Exchange,” was sponsored by the Stevens Initiative and hosted by the Aspen Institute.
+It was held May 17-18.
+The panel discussion is featured below and begins at the 1:23:10 mark.

-Gillett will talk about WDI’s work this year with the Stevens Initiative on the MENA-Michigan Initiative for Global Action Through Entrepreneurship (M²GATE) program.
+Gillett discussed WDI’s work this year with the Stevens Initiative on the MENA-Michigan Initiative for Global Action Through Entrepreneurship (M²GATE) program.
 For the first two cohorts, WDI recruited 111 students from three Michigan universities ― University of Michigan, Wayne State University and Eastern Michigan University ― and 223 of their peers from the participating Middle East and North Africa (MENA) region countries of Egypt, Libya, Morocco and Tunisia.
-The third and final cohort begins May 25 with 60 Michigan students and 151 MENA students enrolled.
+The third and final cohort began May 25 with 60 Michigan students and 151 MENA students enrolled.

 For the project, the Michigan-based students were paired with their Middle East counterparts to find entrepreneurial solutions to social challenges in the MENA region.
 Working virtually, teams of six developed social entrepreneurship projects and accompanying pitches over an eight-week period.
 Guiding them along the way were instructors, mentors, and successful entrepreneurs from MENA and Michigan.
 The teams coordinated times for virtual group work and produced a pitch video as a final assignment.

-Gillett will be joined on the panel by Jennifer Chen of World Learning and Victor Eno of Florida A&M University, leaders at two other organizations that also implemented virtual exchange programs in partnership with the Stevens Initiative.
-The three will discuss why it is important for young people to be active participants in their communities, what they can learn about civic engagement from their global peers and how virtual exchange programs can advance participation.
+Gillett was joined on the panel by Jennifer Chen of World Learning and Victor Eno of Florida A&M University, leaders at two other organizations that also implemented virtual exchange programs in partnership with the Stevens Initiative.
+The three discussed why it is important for young people to be active participants in their communities, what they can learn about civic engagement from their global peers and how virtual exchange programs can advance participation.